openhwgroup/cv32e40p/docs/source/verification.rst

 Results summary
 ^^^^^^^^^^^^^^^

+RISC-V ISA Formal Verification has been successfully launched on intermediate RTL versions of the 7 different configurations.
+But on v1.8.0 RTL tag, only PULP configuration (CFG_P) was fully proven, run-time of more than a month on configurations including the Floating-Point unit prevented to have full results.
+Properties status can be found in `CV32E40P v2.0.0 Report <https://github.com/openhwgroup/programs/tree/master/Project-Descriptions-and-Plans/CV32E40Pv2/Milestone-data/RTL_Freeze_v2.0.0/Reports/2024-05-06/RISC-V_ISA_Formal>`_.

-30 issues were identified by Formal Verification and 10 by Simulation methodologies, all have been resolved.
+30 issues were identified by Formal Verification, 20 by Simulation methodologies and 4 by Lint/RTL code review, all have been resolved except 1 about Lint warnings.

 Here is the breakdown of all the issues: